More in Category: Reading Activities

 Planning a Group Reading Response Activity

 So you’ve just finished reading a novel or a short story with the class, and it’s time for a fun small group activity.
 But you also want to review the basic story elements and get the kids thinking about the characters and the theme of the story.
-How do you combine the two? […]
+How do you combine the two?
+One simple […]

 Getting Into Your Classroom Library